Grouloo/shulk/documentation/src/pages/docs/get-started.md

 ---
+title: Getting started with Shulk
 layout: ../../layouts/DocLayout.astro
 ---

-# Getting started with Shulk

 Getting started with Shulk is easy and you can do it with your favorite JS package manager and runtime.